How to Choose the Right Medicare Plan: An Interview With a Tufts Health Plan Medicare Expert

 Choosing a Medicare plan can feel overwhelming.
 With so many options, how do you know which plan is right for you?

 Christine has been a Medicare Expert with Tufts Health Plan for over 20 years.
 She is committed to helping people find the right plan and has extensive knowledge about how Medicare works.
-We recently spoke to her about Medicare plan options, the differences between an HMO plan and a Medicare Supplement plan, why Original Medicare may not offer enough coverage, and more.
+We recently spoke to her about Medicare plan options, the differences between Medicare Advantage and Medicare Supplement plans, why Original Medicare may not offer enough coverage, and more.

 What happens when I turn 65?